VTwin90/VGAME/TESTING.md

 * TC016
 * TC017

-> As a user I want to understand the purpose of the site upon loading it.
+> As a user, I want to understand the purpose of the site upon loading it.

 Tests Covering story:
 * TC011

-> As a user I want the website to be responsive so that I can clearly view the webpages from my mobile, tablet or desktop.
+> As a user, I want the website to be responsive so that I can view the web pages from my mobile, tablet, or desktop.

 Tests Covering story:
 * TC005
 * TC006
 * TC007

-> As a user, I want to be able to register to the website so that I can create and manage my own games.
+> As a user, I want to be able to register to the website so that I can create and manage my games.

 Tests Covering story:
 * TC010